 Be Brief but Sweet

 Not only the email heading, but your entire email has to be concise — no one wants to spend a long time reading, so just get straight to the point.
 Keep every sentence short and use line breaks to make the letter easily readable.
+The same rule applies to other types of writing such as abstracts, descriptions, essays, etc.

 Be Friendly but Professional